UoB-COMSM0166/2025-group-29/README.md

 # 3 Requirements

 ## Ideation & Inspiration
+Early on, our team brainstormed different types of games and talked about how we might adapt certain ideas.
+Our shared experience with games gave us a great starting point to create something of our own, and the flexibility to shift gears when our vision started to change.
+To make the combat feel both exciting and strategic, we took inspiration from the core mechanics and art styles of some of our favorite classic games and movies.
 ### Inspiration Overview

 | Source Work                       | Key Elements Adopted                                      | Application in *Space Hunt*                                         |